ttntm/ttntm/content/blog/17-vue-cloudinary.md

 I've used Tailwind CSS for my app and the `<input type="file">` is based on this component I found online: {{< link-ext "tailwind-file-upload" "tailwindcomponents.com/component/tailwind-file-upload" >}}

-The `<inpu>` is wrapped in a `<div>` and there's a `v-if="!recipe.image"` in there which makes sure that it is only shown when there's no image (=URL to an image) set for the respective recipe.
+The `<input>` is wrapped in a `<div>` and there's a `v-if="!recipe.image"` in there which makes sure that it is only shown when there's no image (=URL to an image) set for the respective recipe.
 This is also related to the "Remove Image" button in the bottom of the code snippet that is only shown when there is an image.
 The flow for the user could look like this:

 1. Use the `<input>` to select an image
 2. See the image now (inserted and displayed based on the code of the parent (create or edit) component); shown instead of the previously displayed `<input>` element